Indian Culinary Institute, Tirupati

-Indian Culinary Institute, Tirupati(ICI-Tirupati) is the first culinary institute established by the Indian Tourism Ministry to be located in Tirupati in Chittoor District of Andhra Pradesh.
+Indian Culinary Institute, Tirupati(ICI-Tirupati) is the first culinary institute established by the Indian Tourism Ministry to be located in Tirupati in Tirupati District of Andhra Pradesh.
 It began classes during academic year 2016–17 on a temporary campus on the premises of the State Institute of Hotel Management (SIHM) in Alipiri.
 The admissions are done through the Joint Entrance Exam (JEE) for a three-year Bachelor of Business Administration in Culinary Art (BBA – Culinary) in affiliation with IGNTU-Amarkantak.
 In 2018, the institute shifted to its own campus near Tirupati Airport.
 In the same year it also opened its Noida Campus for the culinary aspirants.

 From academic year 2019–20, it launched a 2 year MBA program (MBA in Culinary Arts) at both campuses.